What This Article Covers

 Both of these values can be seen in the screenshot below which is Lot Size tab in the Product Location Master.

 A good exercise is to show different examples of Minimum Lot Sizes (MOS) with Rounding Values (RV) to demonstrate how SNP would respond.

-- MOS = 0, RV = 15: In this case as soon as the first requirement for 1 is generated that is not covered by planned Stock on Hand, an order for 15 would be generated.
-This would be the type of setting useful for high profit items.
+- MOS = 0, RV = 15: In this case as soon as the first requirement for one is generated that is not covered by planned Stock on Hand, an order for 15 would be created.
+This would be the setting useful for high-profit items.

-- MOS = 5, RV = 15: Any MOS which is lower than the RV makes the MOS essentially unused.
-In order for the MOS to contribute to the ordering in any way, it must be higher than the RV.
+- MOS = 5, RV = 15: Any MOS which is lower than the RV makes the MOS virtually unused.
+For the MOS to contribute to the ordering in any way, it must be higher than the RV.
 Therefore, this setting would behave the same as the example above.

 - MOS = 10, RV = 10: When the MOS is set equal to the RV, it means that the RV has no effect for the lowest order amount, but then controls the order increment after the MOS.

 Where The Rounding Value Can be Set and How it Can be Recognized

 There are several places to set the Rounding Value, as the quote below from SAP Help describes.

 “The following applies for optimization-based planning: If you do not enter a rounding value or enter the value 0, the system uses the rounding logic of the production process model (PPM).